 Overview

-The task of the Estonian Environment Agency is to organise and manage a network of meteorological observations in Estonia, collect meteorological monitoring data and prepare weather forecasts for the territory of Estonia.
-The meteorological monitoring network consists of both on-site and remote sensing measurements.
+The task of the Estonian Environment Agency is to manage and develop a network of meteorological observations in Estonia, collect meteorological data and prepare weather forecasts for the territory of Estonia.
+The meteorological monitoring network consists of both in-situ and remote sensing measurements.

-Currently, the radar monitoring network of the Estonian Environment Agency consists of two Vaisala dual-polarimetric Doppler C-wave range meteorological radars located in Harku (in operation since 2009) and Sürgavere (in operation since 2008) and there is a 115 km distance between them.
-These meteorological radars are technically equivalent.
-Both are registered with the Consumer Protection and Technical Regulatory Authority and have been issued a corresponding frequency licence.
+Currently, the radar network of the Estonian Environment Agency consists of two Vaisala dual-polarimetric Doppler C-band weather radars located in Harku (operational since 2009) and Sürgavere (operational since 2008).

-• Contractual customers of Estonian Environment Agency who receive satellite data output via special solutions developed according to their needs
+- Contractual customers of KAUR who receive radar data output via special solutions developed according to their needs.

-The forecast, i.e. the public output of the short-term precipitation forecast (or nowcasting) based on radar data, is also displayed, showing the probable movement of rainy areas and the temporal-spatial development of precipitation in Estonia up to 90 minutes (1.5 h) into the future from the moment of measurement.
-It shows the likely movement of precipitation areas and the temporal-spatial development of precipitation in Estonia up to 90 minutes (1.5 h) into the future from the moment of measurement.
+The short-term precipitation forecast (nowcast) based on radar data, is also displayed, showing the probable movement of rainy areas and the spatiotemporal development of precipitation in Estonia up to 90 minutes (1.5 h) into the future from the moment of measurement.

 More information